-The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern and to maintain an optimal capital structure so as to maximise shareholder value.
-The capital structure of the Group comprises issued share capital and retained profits.
-In order to maintain or achieve an optimal capital structure, the Group may adjust the amount of dividend payment, return capital to shareholders, issue new shares, buy back issued shares, obtain borrowings or sell assets to increase the working capital.
-No changes were made in the objectives, policies or procedures during the financial years ended 31 December 2023 and 31 December 2022.
+The Group's and Company's objectives when managing capital are to safeguard the Group's and Company's ability to continue as a going concern and to maintain an optimal capital structure so as to maximise shareholder value.
+The capital structure of the Group and Company comprises issued share capital and retained profits.
+In order to maintain or achieve an optimal capital structure, the Group and Company may adjust the amount of dividend payment, return capital to shareholders, issue new shares, buy back issued shares, obtain borrowings or sell assets to increase the working capital.
+No changes were made in the objectives, policies or procedures during the financial years ended 31 December 2024 and 31 December 2023.

-Management monitors capital based on the financial position of the Group and the Company.
-The Group has positive net assets and has no bank borrowings apart from leases.
+Management monitors capital based on the financial position of the Group and Company.
+The Group and Company has positive net assets and maintain low bank borrowings and leases.
 Future decisions to raise capital and funds will be made with the objective to maintain positive working capital structure.

-Group Company
+Gro Group Company

-2023 2022 2023 2022
+2024 2023 2024 2023

 \$'000 \$'000 \$'000 \$'000

-(Restated)

-[Note 29]

-Net assets 17,103 15,567 18,467 18,627
+Net assets 19,645 17,103 18,259 18,467

-The Group and the Company have no externally imposed capital requirements for the financial years ended 31 December 2023 and 2022 except for certain financial covenants as stipulated by its bankers in respect of banking facilities granted to the Group.
-The Group's overall strategy remains unchanged from 2022.
+The Group and the Company have no externally imposed capital requirements for the financial years ended 31 December 2024 and 2023 except for certain financial covenants as stipulated by its bankers in respect of banking facilities granted to the Group.
+The Group's overall strategy remains unchanged from 2023.